January 9, 2023

 Slack apps also have the power to automate a lot of time-consuming, menial, and straight up inefficient things in your day-to-day list of tasks.

 All Slack workspaces, free and paid, can use Slack apps.
-So take some time to check out the app directory and see which apps are out there that will make your life easier.
+So take some time to check out the app directory and find the best Slack apps and Slack integration tools to make your life easier.